Keyhole-Koro/PoliTopicsDataCollection/doc/terraform.md

    Saving to `tfplan` keeps the apply reproducible.

    > LocalStack's community image still lacks API Gateway v2 HTTP API emulation.
 The `tfvars/localstack.tfvars` profile sets `enable_http_api = false` so Terraform skips those resources locally.
-You'll still get the Lambda + SQS + S3 stack, and you can re-enable the HTTP API when targeting AWS or LocalStack Pro.
+You'll still get the Lambda + S3 + DynamoDB stack, and you can re-enable the HTTP API when targeting AWS or LocalStack Pro.

 5. **Apply the planned changes**: